schnoellm/wristify-docs-and-api/Readme.md

 # Wristify
 A widget for garmin watches to access custom online services through an easy to implement REST API.

 ## What it is
-Wristify is a app/widget for garmin watches and can be downloaded in the [Garmin Store](TODO-Link) <!-- TODO -->
+Wristify is a app/widget for garmin watches and can be downloaded in the [Garmin Store](https://apps.garmin.com/apps/9544f08e-9bbd-4252-8b81-e2ff9bd21c52)
 It can be installed on supported garmin watches and allows the user to access custom implemented APIs directly from their garmin smart watch.

 ### Possible use cases